CoolNamesAllTaken/adsbee/firmware/pico/README.md

 Make sure that tinyusb is installed by running `git submodule update --init` in the pico-sdk folder, then restarting the docker container to make sure it is copied over fresh!

-Frickk wait this doesn't work, it's baked into the image.
-Poop.

 ### Getting a weird link issue.